The International Day of Awareness of Food Loss and Waste

 Private Sector

-- Reduce, Re-use or improve food packaging – excessive or unsustainable packaging adds to the environmental cost of food.
+- Reduce, Re-use or Improve food packaging – excessive or unsustainable packaging adds to the environmental cost of food.

 -